 We are proud to be part of British Council Scotland and Creative Scotland's UK/Japan Season of Culture 2019-2020.
 As part of this, Morna Young and Andrew Thompson - two Scottish playwrights - will undertake residencies in Japan.
 Through their time in Japan they'll explore the intercultural similarities and differences between Scottish/Japanese language, culture and landscape, to inform the creation of new works for the stage.

-A Playwrights' Studio Scotland New Playwright Award-winner, Morna Young is a playwright, actress and musician from Moray.
+A Playwrights' Studio Scotland New Playwright Award-winner, Morna Young is an actor and writer for stage and screen.
 Lost at Sea, her debut play, premiered at Perth Theatre in April this year before touring Scotland, and subsequently winning two Critics’ Awards for Theatre in Scotland (CATS) in June 2019.

 In her first blog, we join Morna fresh off the plane in Japan and ready to begin her travels and journey of discovery...